 - We jazz up the dish by grilling a lemon to squeeze over the finished dish.
 This is a serious conversation piece when grilling shrimp for friends.

-When is the shrimp done?
 We pull the shrimp when the internal temperature is 120 – 130 (using an instant read thermometer, like a Thermapen MK4), because we know are sourcing high quality shrimp.
 That is typically when the shrimp will go from translucent to pink.

 We like to cook this shrimp recipe on the grill for two reasons.
 One, to make it easy on ourselves during hot summer months, keeping the heat outside.
-And two, to make sure we don’t lose any of that delicious garlic/wine/butter sauce.
+And two, to make sure we don’t lose any of that delicious garlic wine butter sauce.
 It’s great for serving over the top of the shrimp when they’re finished.
 It’s also a great one to serve over some pasta for a more hearty option.

 Want to adapt for your stove top?
 Simply do the same over medium/high heat.